 However, a Fiber optic cable is more delicate because of its glass components and is more costly.
 There are two modes of light propagation in an optical fiber: multimode and single-mode.
 It is possible to transmit light from numerous sources using multimode fibre.
 A technician may connect fibre optic cables in one of two ways.
 The SC (Square Connector) connection is utilised for cable TV, while the ST (Straight Tip) connector is used to connect the cable to networking equipment.
 The attenuation of fibre optic cable is very low, especially when compared to the two other forms of cable mentioned earlier in this article.

 Magnetic interference is almost non-existent, and it has an extensive bandwidth for that reason.
 Cable installation firms use fibre optic cables because they are lighter and less prone to becoming tangled.
 Its high capacity and low price make fibre optic cable a popular choice for high-speed networks.

 Understanding Main Distribution Frame Jumpering

 Main Distribution Frame Jumpering (MDF) cables may be required to get the signal from the main lines in the MDF room to your socket when you move into an apartment or townhome for the first time.
 If this is the scenario, you will likely be sent to a private telephone technician by your service provider.

 For your new phone or internet service, your provider will need to connect the data cabling from the telephone exchange to your apartment or townhouse's MDF (Main Distribution Frame).
 Using an MDF Jumper cable, you may connect your internal phone network to the service provider's network.

 A and B sides of the MDF are separated by a jumper, which connects them.
-The technician will then be able to connect the A-side to your line on the B side once your service provider has connected and tagged the connection.
+The technician or electrician will then be able to connect the A-side to your line on the B side once your service provider has connected and tagged the connection.